Dionysos-o/kmap/README.md

 seaborn==0.9.0
 scikit-learn==0.21.2
 ```
+3,In the ChIP-seq section, you will need to install the following packages with their specified versions:

+SRA Tools, version 3.0.5
+Bowtie2, version 2.5.1
+MACS2, version 2.2.7.1
+SamTools, version 1.6
+BedTools, version 2.31.0
+MUSCLE, version 5
 ## KMAP experiment
 ### HT-selex anylysis
 Please ensure that the MEME suite has been installed in your environment by following the tutorial [here](https://meme-suite.org/meme/doc/install.html).
 We recommend using Docker for the installation.

 You can use script `0_ht_selex_downlaod.sh` to download the HT-SELEX data from European Nucleotide Archive (ENA) under the accession number ERP001824 [here](https://www.ebi.ac.uk/ena/browser/view/PRJEB3289)
-The file is fasta format and you can feed it to kmap directly without any preprocessing.
+The file is fasta format and you can feed it to kmap and meme directly without any preprocessing.

 ```bash
 sh 1_ht_selex_kmap.sh